Customers, dealers left in the dark on VW scandal

 "It goes without saying that we will take full responsibility and cover costs for the necessary arrangements and measures.
 But this process will take time," VW said.

-Italian consumer group Altroconsumo said it, along with similar organizations in other European countries, was planning to write to Volkswagen demanding clear information on the situation immediately.
+Italian consumer group Altroconsumo said it, along with similar organisations in other European countries, was planning to write to Volkswagen demanding clear information on the situation immediately.

 Klaus Mueller, head of the Federation of German Consumer Organisations, said Volkswagen must compensate any consumers affected and retrofit all affected vehicles.
 "Volkswagen is called upon to comprehensively clear this up," he said.